Juvenile Correctional Officer Series

 LOOKING FOR A CAREER IN JUVENILE CORRECTIONS?

-The Department of Juvenile Justice Correctional staff is responsible for providing a safe, secure and clean environment for the habilitation and custody of youth including supervising the activities of youth and maintaining control and order in State facilities, such as Regional Youth Detention Centers or Youth Development Campuses for juvenile offenders The work is demanding and requires maturity, reliability and self-discipline.
+The Department of Juvenile Justice Correctional staff is responsible for providing a safe and secure environment for the rehabilitation and custody of committed youth.
+Our responsibility also includes supervising their juvenile offender’s activities while maintaining control and order in facilities.
+The work is demanding and requires maturity, reliability and self-discipline.

 All juvenile correctional positions within DJJ are certified peace officers.
 Applicants must meet specific requirements, including successful completion of DJJ’s training academy, to become certified by the Georgia Peace Officer Standards and Training (POST) Council.